NorskRegnesentral/spatioTemporalIndices/README.md

 ```

-Variance of the log-indices on the same format can be saved by:
+The variance of the log-indices in the same format can be saved by:

 ```R
 write_indices_ICES_format(run,file = "indexFileVar.dat",variance = TRUE, name = "nameOfSurvey",digits = 2)